ggsplayz/Debloated-Windows10/README.md

 - Disabled BitLocker Drive Encryption Service

 # Get Help
-You can [join the Official Discord Server](https://discord.gg/U9DC7bAh9d) or contact @ggsplayz in Discord
+You can contact @ggsplayz in Discord

 # Legal Disclaimer
-YurServices and/or ggsplayz do not sell Microsoft Windows or any other software.
+ggsplayz does not sell Microsoft Windows or any other software.
 We do not endorse or condone the use of pirated software.
 Microsoft Windows is a registered trademark of Microsoft Corporation.
 All rights to the Windows operating system and associated trademarks belong to Microsoft Corporation.
-Our services are intended to help users in installing legitimate optimized copies of Windows.
-YurServices and/or ggsplayz WILL NOT ship any license with the Windows ISO file.
+Our services are intended to help users in installing legitimate optimized copies of Windows. ggsplayz WILL NOT ship any license with the Windows ISO file.